We track anonymous visitor behavior on our website to ensure you have a great experience. Learn more about our Privacy Policy.

 • Do policies and procedures intend to empower students and adults as digital citizens or control their use of technology from a punitive perspective?

-Students, teachers, and families need supportive development to bring this supportive culture to life.
-Importantly, teachers need effective professional learning in order to implement new practices.
+Students, teachers, and families need direction to bring this supportive culture to life.
+Importantly, teachers need effective professional learning in order to implement new practices as well as frameworks and protocols to design technology-rich, creative learning experiences.
 Too often, device roll-outs and technology initiatives include ineffective “one-and-done” workshops to train teachers.
-Successful reimagining of learning from a digital equity perspective requires ongoing, personalized coaching and support.
+Successful reimagining of professional development requires ongoing, personalized learning to help educators build critical digital literacies and reimagine student experiences.

 To understand what this may look like in practice, consider the two example strategies below.
 (NOTE: We’ve focused here on professional learning but provide additional strategy examples following the leadership steps.)